zichongkao/selectstarsql/README.md

 - Add paragraph for each tutorial into sitemap and then put into index

 ## Task Ideas
+Average Word count of laststatements
+Average time on deathrow
+proportion of last statements that talk about X

 find maximum time between executions
 (self join)